 Applying for an Academy Nomination

-To be considered for a nomination to one of the United States Service Academies, your application must be received by the Cincinnati District Office by 5:00 p.m. on September 27th, 2017.
+To be considered for a nomination to one of the United States Service Academies for the graduating class of 2027, your application must be received by the Cincinnati District Office by 5:00 p.m. on September 30, 2022.
 Your completed file must contain the following:

 1. Completed Application Form